Montana-Media-Arts/MART341WebDesign/_docs/topic-04/04-nav-links/page-02.md

 ## Hypertext
 **Hypertext** is text with hyperlinks.
 The text that is linked is called _anchor text_.
-A software system used for viewing and creating Hypertext is a hypertext system, and to create a hyperlink is to hyperlink (or to link).
+A software system used for viewing and creating hypertext is a hypertext system, and to create a hyperlink is to hyperlink (or to link).
 A user following hyperlinks is said to navigate or browse the Hypertext. [<sup>\[1]</sup>](https://en.wikipedia.org/wiki/Hyperlink "Wikipedia - Hyperlink")

 <span class= "label label-info">Note</span> Link text should be specific about where the user will be going if they click a link.
 Link text **should not** be simple text such as "Click Me!"
 Instead, the correct style would dictate that the link text be a description of the site, name, or information that informs the user.